alekthegenius/Honor-Society-Website/README.md

 A Svelte-based website I created for my honor society.
 It uses Svelte *(a JS component framework that conveniently combines HTML, CSS, and JS into a collection of small files)* and SvelteKit *(a JS app framework for managing the server and compiling into a static site)*

+*Scroll down to see guide on installing svelte and making changes to the website*

-# What Is Svelte and Why Did I Choose It?
+## What Is Svelte and Why Did I Choose It?
 Quick Help: [Svelte Docs](https://svelte.dev/docs/svelte/overview)

 While you may think Svelte is a programming language, because you save Svelte files in .svelte, Svelte itself is not so much a programming language as a framework for writing HTML, CSS, and JavaScript code simply and quickly.